Executing Linux Commands from C++ with popen()

 Hello World

-• creates a pipe stream
+• Creates a pipe stream

-• creates a new process by fork()
+• Creates a new process via fork()

-• invokes the Linux shell /bin/sh
+• Invokes the Linux shell /bin/sh to execute the command

 Implementation